-In Year 3, the children continue to be taught by their class teacher with the support of Teaching Assistants.
-Specialist teachers continue to work in the areas outlined in the Lower School i.e. French, Music and some areas of P.E. e.g. swimming.
-Setting is introduced in Mathematics.
+In Years 3 and 4, the children continue to be taught by their class teacher with the support of Teaching Assistants.
+Specialist teachers continue to work in the areas outlined in the Lower School i.e. French, Music, Drama, P.E. and Swimming.

-In Year 3, children have the opportunity to audition for the Sparrow or Hummingbird Choirs.
+In Year 3, children have the opportunity to audition for the Larks Choir.

-Generally, from Years 4 to 6, classes are taught by subject specialists.
-A ‘Tutor’ replaces the class teacher and meets with the children every morning and afternoon during ‘Registration and Tutor Time’.
+In Years 5 to 6, classes are taught by subject specialists.
+A ‘Tutor’ replaces the class teacher and meets with the children every morning during ‘Registration and Tutor Time’ as well as Form Time.
 As well as having the responsibility of overseeing the children’s pastoral care, tutors liaise with subject teachers regarding the children’s academic progress.

 Preparation begins in Year 5 and continues throughout Year 6 to ensure children move smoothly and confidently on to the senior schools of their choice.
 During these years, pupils are encouraged to become more independent and are offered the chance to take on more responsibilities.

 While the curriculum emphasis in the Upper School is placed on the core subjects of Maths, English and Science, academic progress is enriched throughout a wide range of other curriculum areas.
 Subjects covered in the curriculum are:

 - Religious Education